smbwain/rearg/README.md

 rearg
 =====

 This library helps you to make your methods more flexible by managing arguments list.
 Just use one of wrappers to define your method.
-Wrapper prepares arguments list due to described pattern and call your original method.
+Wrapper prepares arguments list due to described pattern and calls your original method.

 Wrappers
 ========